 Verse 12: And when he hath taken away the multitude, his heart shall be lifted up; and he shall cast down many ten thousands: but he shall not be strengthened by it.

-Interestingly, Ptolemy “was always under the dominion of favorites . . . who indulged his vices and conducted the government as they pleased.
-Self-interest led his ministers to make serious preparations to meet the attacks of Antiochus III . . . [followed by] the great Egyptian victory of Raphia where Ptolemy himself was present . . .”
-That victory “secured the northern borders of the kingdom for the reminder of his reign.”
+Interestingly, Ptolemy IV was always under the dominion of favorites who indulged his vices and conducted the government as they pleased.
+Self-interest led his ministers to make serious preparations to meet the attacks of Antiochus III, followed by the great Egyptian victory of Raphia where Ptolemy IV himself was present.
+That victory secured the northern borders of the kingdom for the remainder of his reign.

 Verse 13: For the king of the north shall return, and shall set forth a multitude greater than the former, and shall certainly come after certain years with a great army and with much riches.

-This is Antiochus III again who had been spoiling for another fight with Egypt for the past ten years, during which he busied himself restoring the eastern part of his rebellious dominion to himself.
+This is Antiochus III again who had been spoiling, for the past ten years, for another fight with Egypt, during which he busied himself restoring the eastern part of his rebellious dominion to himself.
 Returning to the west in 205 B.C., he found that Ptolemy IV had died leaving things in the hand of his child, Ptolemy V Epiphanies (205-180 BC) who was only five years old.
 Antiochus III then made a compact with Philip V of Macedon to divide the Ptolemaic possessions outside of Egypt.
-They were successful in what is called “The fifth Syrian War” when the Seleucids ousted Ptolemy V from control of the southern region of Syria, including Judea, in the battle of Panium, near the Jordan river, in 198 B.C.
+They were successful in what is called “The fifth Syrian War” when the Seleucids ousted Ptolemy V from control of the southern region of Syria, including Judea, in the battle of Panium, near the Caesarea Philippi, in 200 B.C.

-Verse 14: And in those times there shall many stand up against the king of the south: also the robbers of thy people shall exalt themselves to establish the vision; but they shall fall.
+Verse 14: And in those times there shall many stand up against the king of the south: also the robbers of thy people shall exalt themselves to establish the vision [chazown]; but they shall fall.

-While “the first thirteen verses of Daniel 11 have been minutely fulfilled. . . . verses 14-39, however, have occasioned a variety of expositions.”
+While “the first thirteen verses of Daniel 11 have been minutely fulfilled . . . verses 14-39, however, have occasioned a variety of expositions.”
 Even worse, the “interpretations of the remainder of [chapter 11] differ widely.”
-Therefore, from this point onwards, we will be obliged to depend even more than ever on the leading of the Holy Spirit as we examine even more closely Gabriel’s discourse as recorded by Daniel.
+Therefore, from this point onward, we will be obliged to depend on the leading of the Holy Spirit as we examine even more closely Gabriel’s discourse as recorded by Daniel.

-Some believe the phrase “in those times” refer to a continuation of “the subsequent history of the Seleucid and Ptolemaic kings” while others suggest “that with verse 14, the next great world empire, Rome, enters the scene.”
+Some believe the phrase “in those times” refers to a continuation of “the subsequent history of the Seleucid and Ptolemaic kings” while others suggest “that with v.
+14, the next great world empire, Rome, enters the scene.”
 Therefore, while multiple options are open to us, we must do our best to base them on adequate evidence.

-So, the phrase “in those times” opens up a broad sweep of history with many events taking place during and after the “times” of Ptolemy V Epiphanies and the time Rome came into the picture.
+The phrase “in those times” opens up a broad sweep of history with many events taking place during and after the “times” of Ptolemy V Epiphanies and the time Rome comes into the picture.

-Among the “many” who stood up “against the king of the south” would include “those Egyptians…who were rebelling against their Greek overloads.”
+Among the “many” who stood up “against the king of the south” would include “those Egyptians . . . who were rebelling against their Greek overloads.”
 The guerillas were the original Egyptian troops who received their training from Ptolemy V’s father Ptolemy IV, to defeat Antiochus III in the battle of Raphia.
-Even though they helped Ptolemy defeat Antiochus, they still craved independence from their Greek rulers.
+Even though they helped Ptolemy IV defeat Antiochus III, they still craved independence from their Greek rulers.
 Eventually they were able to achieve total independence in the south of Egypt and be ruled once more by native pharaohs.
-That caused a lot of trouble for Ptolemy V who was forced to increase his army of mercenaries (which was expensive), draining his capitol resources resulting in a cutback in overseas trade and further deterioration in the economic situation of Egypt.
+That caused a lot of trouble for Ptolemy V. It seems he was forced to increase his army of mercenaries (which was expensive), draining his capitol resources resulting in a cutback in overseas trade and further deterioration in the economic situation of Egypt.

 Gabriel, saying “also,” suggests another scenario was taking place at the same time.
-He reflects on “the robbers of [Daniel’s] people” who would “exalt themselves to establish the vision.”
-This is significant because those who were to “stand up against” Ptolemy could not be expected to have any interest in or even any knowledge of the “vision,” the “chazown” that Daniel saw in Daniel 8.
+He reflects on “the robbers of [Daniel’s] people” who would “exalt themselves to establish the vision [chazown].”
+This is significant because those who were to “stand up against” Ptolemy could not be expected to have any interest in or even any knowledge of the Daniel’s “vision [chazown]” (Daniel 8:17, 26).

-Although Gabriel says nothing about the “king of the north” at this point, the Commentary alludes to the “threat posed by Antiochus Ephphanes” who “ruled the Seleucid Empire from 175 BC until his death in 164 BC.”
-Therefore, his rule began very soon after the death of Ptolemy V in 180 BC.
-Secular history affirms: “Notable events during the reign of Antiochus IV include his near-conquest of Egypt . . . and the rebellion of the Jewish Maccabees.”
+Although Gabriel says nothing about the “king of the north” at this point, the Commentary alludes to the “threat posed by Antiochus [IV] Ephphanes” who “ruled the Seleucid Empire from 175 BC until his death in 164 BC.”
+Therefore, his rule began very soon after the death of Ptolemy V in 180 B.C.
+Secular history affirms that notable events during the reign of Antiochus IV “include his near-conquest of Ptolemaic Egypt . . . and the rebellion of the Jewish Maccabees.”